 The first problem with sheds is where they have been put.
 Most, if not all sheds are located at the end of the garden.
 The theory being, if they are further away from the house, they must be less noticeable!

-The shed is too large and far too noticeable to hide, plus..
+Shed are too large and far too noticeable to hide, in addition..

-- The path usually leads straight to the shed – which makes you notice the shed more AND
+- If the path leads straight to the shed – you just notice the shed more AND

 - It’s just too large a shape to hide in a small garden!

-The reason; there is nothing that grabs your attention more than the shed does
+The reason; there is nothing else that grabs your attention more than the shed does!

 If you have a shed in the garden, you need to have a very prominent ‘look at me instead’ part of the garden, that shouts louder and demands your attention.